kingzamzon/tech-writing/task-1/README.md

 ## Conclusion

-In what ever world you choose, GitHub Desktop or GitHub CLI, don't forget to share with the world.
+In what ever world you choose, GitHub Desktop or GitHub CLI, don't forget to share your codes with the world.